Your Family Travel Packing List

-Summer is well underway and so is the height of travel season for many Americans.
-Whether you’re traveling to a secret beach or heading to a waterpark, hopping a plane or packing up for a road trip, it can be hectic keeping track of everything that you’ll need.
+Summer is well underway, and so is the peak travel season for many Americans.
+Whether you’re traveling to a nearby beach or water park, hopping a plane or packing up for a road trip, it can be hectic keeping track of everything that you’ll need.
 And unfortunately, when you don’t use some type of list, things get forgotten in the madness.

 When we first started traveling as a family, I was charged with packing everyone’s luggage.
-Although I considered myself fairly organized, I didn’t use a packing list … and inevitably, I’d forget someone’s goggles or after-shave lotion.
+Although I considered myself fairly organized, I didn’t use a packing list — and inevitably, I’d forget someone’s goggles or after-shave lotion.
 Eventually, I created a system and made individualized packing lists for everyone in my house.
-Not only did having these lists keep me organized, reminding me of what to pack, they also took the pressure off me to pack for everyone else.
+Not only did having these lists keep me organized and remind me what to pack, they also took the pressure off me to pack for everyone else.

-True, your overall summer packing list can vary, depending on destination, slated activities and mode of transportation.
-However, there are essential items that are constant for every trip -- check out my suggestions to keep your family organized while traveling.
+True, your overall summer packing list can vary, depending on destination, planned activities and mode of transportation.
+However, there are essential items needed for every trip.
+Check out these suggestions to keep your family organized while traveling.

 Packing for Infants

-Packing for a baby requires the most attention and pre-planning.
-Formula, Pampers, baby wipes, onesies and bottles are necessities that you can’t leave home without; you also don’t want to forget your baby’s pacifier, nightlight or favorite blanket either.
+Packing for a baby requires the most attention and planning.
+Formula, diapers, baby wipes, onesies and bottles are necessities that you can’t leave home without.
+You also don’t want to forget your baby’s pacifier, night-light and favorite blanket.

 Packing for Toddlers and School-Age Kids

-The key to packing for an infant, or any young child, is to carry any and every item that will keep them happy during the journey.
-This is where your Gerber snacks, Baby Einstein toys and Disney storybooks become your best friend.
-Thankfully, your toddler or school-age child is less dependent and can help you with the packing process.
-Giving them this responsibility helps build their excitement for you family vacation and also teaches them organizational skills early on.
+The key to packing for an infant is to carry any and every item that will keep them happy during the journey.
+This is where your Gerber snacks, Baby Einstein toys and Disney storybooks become your best friends.
+Thankfully, your toddler or school-age children are less dependent and can help you with the packing process.
+Giving them this responsibility helps build their excitement for your family vacation and also teaches them organizational skills early on.

 Packing for Teenagers

-Mom’s packing list is probably the most intricate list aside from the baby’s packing list.
+Mom’s packing list is probably the most intricate list, aside from the baby’s.
 Personally, where my boys and my husband can share their multi-compartment American Airlines suitcase, I have to pack and carry separate luggage for myself.

-One could argue that Dad probably has the most streamlined of packing lists in the family.
-My husband can fill up the compartments of a Scottevest travel vest, backpack and be happy.
-However, while Dad is trying to keep things simple, he may overlook non-obvious items like a miniature flashlight, hand sanitizer, bug repellant or cleansing cloths, in case his hands get dirty.
+One could argue that Dad probably has the most streamlined packing list in the family.
+My husband can fill up the compartments of a Scottevest travel vest and a backpack and be happy.
+However, while Dad is trying to keep things simple, he may overlook less obvious items, such as a miniature flashlight, hand sanitizer, bug repellant and cleansing cloths in case his hands get dirty.

-Word to the wise: Before you pack your luggage, make sure you grab the most important items you’ll need for your trip, especially if you’re flying.
-Identification, tickets, passes and any other documents that require entry into a building, destination or attraction aren’t things that can be purchased or easily replaced.
-Packing for a flight requires a more strategic packing list than packing for a road trip.
+One more word to the wise: Before you pack your luggage, make sure you grab the most important items you’ll need for your trip, especially if you’re flying.
+Identification, tickets, passes and any other documents that are required for entry into a building, destination or attraction aren’t things that can be purchased or easily replaced.
+Packing for a flight requires a more strategic list than that for a road trip.